Ellington on CD The Dooji Collection

 Further research confirms this to be so:

-The house band at the Cotton Club in New York from 1924 until 1927 was Andy Preer's Cotton Club Orchestra, also known as The Missourians.
+The house band at the Cotton Club in New York from 1924 until 1927 was Andy Preer's Cotton Club Orchestra, later known as The Missourians.

 After Preer died in March 1927, his band stayed on until it was replaced on December 4, when the Cotton Club, first having offered the job to King Oliver, hired Ellington and his orchestra.